rafidreza/open-gl/README.md

-this is the implimentation of DDA algorithm using glut
+This is a complete repo for having some important implimentation of open gl